DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 * the number of additional devices required

 We’ll review your query and respond with a decision as soon as possible.

+## How to request devices for children and young people who are shielding or attending hospital school

+Devices can be requested at any time for disadvantaged pupils and students:

+* in any year group who have been advised to [shield](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19) because they (or someone they live with) are [clinically extremely vulnerable](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19#cev)
+* in any year group, including 16 to 19 education, attending a hospital school

+[Contact us](https://get-help-with-tech.education.gov.uk/get-support) to make a request.

+Do not submit any personally identifiable information about pupils that we do not need to process your support query.
+If we receive a request that contains such information, we’ll ask you to resend it.

 ## Laptops, tablets and 4G wireless routers provided during the summer term 2020